DestinyVolt/D-D/Others/OnePlayer/Libra.md

 Periapt of Health \
 Wand of Magic Missiles (5 Charges) \
 Eyes of Minute Seeing \
-Bag of Holding \
+2x Bag of Holding \
 Elemental Gem (Fire) \
 7x Healing Potion \
 2x Superior Healing Potion \
 1x Supreme Healing Potion \
-+2 Silvered Spear \
 4x Javalins \
 4x Permenant Torches

-97655gp, 833sp, 95 cp \
+95772gp, 833sp, 95 cp \
-Experience: 204775 (Next Level: 225,000) \
+Experience: 210,250 (Next Level: 225,000) \

 #### To Sell:
-1x Arcane Designs (Trade for chain infusion) \
+0x Arcane Designs (Trade for chain infusion) \
 9250gp in gems (Sell at full price to jeweler / in a Major City) \
 5000gp in rare books (Sell at full price to library / in a Major City) \
 6x 1st level Spell Scroll (Can sell for 60gp to a Wizard, 30gp to other arcane casters) \
-5x 1st level Spell Scroll (Can sell for 60gp to a Church, 30gp to divine casters) \
 3x 2nd level Spell Scroll (Can sell for 120gp to a Wizard, 60gp to other arcane casters) \
-1x 2nd level Spell Scroll (Can sell for 120gp to a Church, 60gp to divine casters) \
-1x 8th level Spell Scroll (Can sell for ???gp to a Wizard, ??gp to other arcane casters) \
+1x 8th level Spell Scroll (Can sell for 5120gp to a Wizard, 2560gp to other arcane casters) \
-1x 18th level Spell Caster's Book (Can sell for 5000gp to a Wizard)
+1x 18th level Spell Caster's Book (Can sell for 10240gp to a Wizard)

 #### To Buy:
 Potions of Growth \
+Ring of Fire Elemental Command (17000, Legendary) \
 Rod of Absorbsion (50000, Very Rare) \
-Belt of the Storm Giant (80000, Legendary) \
+Belt of the Storm Giant (100000, Legendary) \
-Ring of Fire Elemental Command (17000, Legendary) \
 Boon of Greater Attunement (Not really purchasable, but if I do a favor for a very powerful being, an increase in attunement slots would be great).

 #### Magic Item Purchase Limit: